aamakor/continuation-method/README.md

 Shuffled indices for the Iris dataset data loading.
 ### images
 This is the folder where all the images plotted are saved.

+## References
+<a id="1">[1]</a>
+Amakor, Augustina C., Konstantin Sontag, and Sebastian Peitz.
+"A multiobjective continuation method to compute the regularization path of deep neural networks." arXiv preprint arXiv:2308.12044 (2023).

+<a id="2">[2]</a>
+Blank, Julian, and Kalyanmoy Deb.
+"Pymoo: Multi-objective optimization in python."
+Ieee access 8 (2020): 89497-89509.